todejong/Deep-Operator-Neural-Network-Model-Predictive-Control/README.md

 ## 🧰 Dependencies

-This project requires the following Python packages:
+This project requires the following Python libraries:

 ### 📦 Libraries
 - `time`